cjerrington/cjerrington.github.io/src/posts/2023/2023-09-28-scheduling-automatic-builds-with-static-site-generators.md

 ---
 title: Scheduling Automatic Builds with Static Site Generators
-excerpt: Having a static site is great, but there could be times where you need to build your site on a schedule.
+description: Having a static site is great, but there could be times where you need to build your site on a schedule.
 tags:
   - 11ty
   - automation